RichardByrne95/boutique-ado/README.md

 8. The project's status was verified by running the command ```python manage.py runserver```, and exposing PORT 8000.
 9. The initial Django migrations were run by typing ```python manage.py migrate``` into the command.
 10. In order to log into Django's admin, a superuser was created using the command ```python manage.py createsuperuser``` and then providing a username, email and password.
-11. The project was then committed to GitHub using the process in the Deployment section.
+11. The project was then committed to GitHub using the process outlined in the Deployment section.

 ### Allauth Setup